Luca-Hsu/Luca-Hsu/README.md

 ## 👋 Hi I'm Novar!

-💻 As a programmer, I'm immersed in the world of Android, web3 and AI.
+💻 As a programmer, I'm immersed in the world of Android, AI and web3.

   Passionate about exploring the limitless possibilities within these domains, I'm committed to innovating and making a positive impact on the world.